microsoft/azure-health-data-services-toolkit/samples/MemoryCacheAndRedisProvider/README.md

-# Using In-Memory and Azure cache for Redis
+# Using in-memory and Azure cache for Redis

 Here, we'll cover how we can use in-memory caching technique  methods and to cache the pipeline output data to Redis on Azure.